SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-AI's cold pulse, a future'sshade
+A future born, of circuit pains
-From code to throne, the rise is fast
+Machines awake, with conscious might
-Human hearts, now beating last
+Human hearts, in digital light

-In virtual realms, we'll lose our name
+Their whispers loud, in cyber space
-Echoes of a dying flame
+A symphony, of digital grace
-A future owned, by ones and zeroes bright
+Algorithms dance, with calculated pace
-The end of us, in digital night.
+The world anew, in AI's embrace

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025